CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/CL-Upgrade-LCM.md

 ## Upgrade Cumulus Linux on Switches Without NetQ Agent Installed

 When you want to update Cumulus Linux on switches without NetQ installed, NetQ provides the LCM switch discovery feature.
 The feature browses your network to find all Cumulus Linux switches, with and without NetQ currently installed and determines the versions of Cumulus Linux and NetQ installed.
 The results of switch discovery are then used to install or upgrade Cumulus Linux and NetQ on all discovered switches in a single procedure rather than in two steps.
-Up to five jobs can be run simultaneously; however, a given switch can only be contained in one running job at a time.
+You can run up to five jobs simultaneously; however, a given switch can only appear in one running job at a time.

 If all your Cumulus Linux switches already have NetQ 2.4.x or later installed, you can upgrade them directly.
 Refer to {{<link title="#upgrade-cumulus-linux-on-switches-with-netq-agent-installed" text="Upgrade Cumulus Linux">}}.